MichaelXavier/Bucketeer/README.md

 pull requests are welcome.
 The minimum viable HTTP interface is tested.
 Some tasks left to do:

-1. Implement an index action on buckets for diagnostics to see what buckets are configured.
-2. Prevent Yesod from setting cookies and other unnecessary things.
+1. Prevent Yesod from setting cookies and other unnecessary things.
-3. Release to Hackage
+2. Release to Hackage

 Basics